 I love my pooch America and sometimes I see doggie poop in our neighborhood that other pet parents have neglected to pick up.
 Darlings, I am as disgusted as you when I see this, but I do have a choice.
 I can pick it up and beautify my neighborhood for myself or others or I can get annoyed.
 If I pick it up, I immediately know I did my entire neighborhood a favor, and no one even knows I did it, all they know is their daily walk is beautiful.

 Next time you eat out, leave a generous cash tip and write a note on the receipt, “It was such a pleasure to have you as my server today.
 I loved your energy, your smile and I hope your boss appreciates you.”
-(Or, you keep blank note cards on hand, as I do, those would be perfect here!)
 It’s impossible for them not to feel touched.
 Imagine how delightful your server will be to their next customer!
 This one has a beautiful ripple effect.

 Through rain, heat, and snow, our mail carriers deliver our mail every day.
 They make it easy for us to pay our bills, send our grandchildren Christmas presents, and of course our handwritten notes of gratitude, love, friendship, or apology.
 Why not put a heartfelt note in your mailbox or a small gift and acknowledge your mail carrier for all the hard work he/she does?